Learn

 Teeth Grinding at Night (Bruxism): Causes, Damage, and How to Stop

-Sleep bruxism — grinding or clenching teeth at night — affects about 8% of adults.
-It's linked to stress, sleep apnea, and acid reflux.
-Here's how to tell if you have it, what damage it causes, and what actually works to stop it.
+Sleep bruxism affects about 8% of adults and links to stress, apnea, and reflux.
+How to spot it, the damage it causes, and what stops it.

 Read →